nouisl/Noushin-FYP/README.md

 <br /> To run and create one’s own version of Ticket3, follow the following instructions:
 1. Install the MetaMask extension in your primary browser and set up an account with funds collected from faucets.
 This is required for making transactions on the Ethereum blockchain.
-2. Create tables “events” and “tickets” in the MySQL database.This can by logging and running the following queries:
+2. Create tables “events” and “tickets” in the MySQL database.
+Database scheme can be found in the dissertation.
-Figure 25: MySQL queries to create tables.
 3. Replace the MySQL information in server.js with the updated information.
 4. Set the wallet private key environmental variable in server.js with the contract owner’s private key and set the Google Maps API key environmental variable in EventsMap.js to a new API key.
 5. Download or clone the project folder.